top of page

 My novel is perhaps most reminiscent of Billy Summers by Stephen King, in that both books feature protagonists with horrific childhoods, vigilantes who are ‘made men’ working undercover for the Mafia and only kill bad guys.

-The protagonists’ imprisonment destroys both of their innocence while teaching them survival skills.
+Similar to my novel, The Count of Monte Cristo by Alexandre Dumas shows how the protagonist loses his innocence and gains survival skills.
 They both are the recipient of an elder’s wisdom and, through adversity, enter a new life.

 Superman and Batman came to the forefront of my google inquiries for vigilante protagonists.